-In summary, the main contributions of this paper include the following: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item A novel problem formulation that links PSRL with a prior expressed as a partial causal graph to the problem of learning an FMDP with unknown factorization (Section~\ref{sec:formulation}); \item A method (\AlgNameShort) extending PSRL to exploit a partial causal graph prior (Section~\ref{sec:algorithm}); \item The analysis of the Bayesian regret of \AlgNameShort, which is $\tilde{O} (\sqrt{\numep / 2^{\eta}})$ where $\numep$ is the total number of episodes and $\eta$ is the degree of prior knowledge (Section~\ref{sec:regret_analysis}); \item An ancillary result on causal discovery that shows how a (sparse) super-graph of the true causal graph can be extracted from a run of C-PSRL as a byproduct (Section~\ref{sec:causal_identification}); \item An experimental evaluation of the performance of \AlgNameShort against PSRL with uninformative or oracle priors in illustrative domains (Section~\ref{sec:experiments}). \end{itemize} The aim of this work is to enable the use of posterior sampling for RL in relevant applications through a causal perspective on prior specification.
-We believe this contribution can help to close the gap between PSRL research and actual adoption of PSRL in real-world problems.\looseness=-1
+In summary, the main contributions of this paper include the following: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item A novel problem formulation that links PSRL with a prior expressed as a partial causal graph to the problem of learning an FMDP with unknown factorization (Section~\ref{sec:formulation}); \item A methodology (\AlgNameShort) that extends PSRL to exploit a partial causal graph prior (Section~\ref{sec:algorithm}); \item The analysis of the Bayesian regret of \AlgNameShort, which is $\tilde{O} (\sqrt{\numep / 2^{\eta}})$\footnote{We report regret rates with the common ``Big-O'' notation, in which $\tilde O$ hides logarithmic factors.
+Note that the rate here is simplified to highlight the most relevant factors.
+A complete rate can be found in Theorem~\ref{thr:bayesian_regret_theorem}.} where $\numep$ is the total number of episodes and $\eta$ is the degree of prior knowledge (Section~\ref{sec:regret_analysis}); \item An ancillary result on causal discovery that shows how a (sparse) super-graph of the true causal graph can be extracted from a run of C-PSRL as a byproduct (Section~\ref{sec:causal_identification}); \item An experimental evaluation of the performance of \AlgNameShort against PSRL with uninformative or oracle priors in illustrative domains (Section~\ref{sec:experiments}). \end{itemize} Finally, the aim of this work is to enable the use of posterior sampling for RL in relevant applications through a causal perspective on prior specification.
+We believe this contribution can help to close the gap between PSRL research and actual adoption of PSRL methods in real-world problems.